There is something that fluctuates even more than the stock market in investing – and that’s investor sentiment.

 Yet the price can go even more irrationally higher.

 Just think of tech and meme stocks in 2021.

 Hunting for highs and lows

-I’ve been there.
-For instance, I’ve avoided gold miners for years, despite their popularity, because gold has long seemed detached from reality.
+I’ve avoided gold miners for years, despite their popularity, because gold has long seemed detached from reality.
 More fool me.

-In fact, it seems like every private investor I meet nowadays owns a portfolio of oil companies, variously prospecting in the Mongolian steppes or trying to snake a pipe under the Arctic.
+It seems like every private investor I meet nowadays owns a portfolio of oil companies, variously prospecting in the Mongolian steppes or trying to snake a pipe under the Arctic.